Jratanya/why-test-conversational-ai/FRAMEWORK.md

 ## 4. CHALLENGE — What happens when the customer pushes back?

-Move beyond the expected or “happy path”.
+Move beyond the expected or *happy path*.

 ### Test prompts